mariann03/comprar-gob-ar-extended/README.md

 ## What it does?
 This script was created to facilitate and optimize the display of public tenders by adding the following features:
-- adds read / unread mark
+- read / unread mark
-- adds color to rows of unread public tenders
+- color to rows of unread public tenders
-- adds a filter to hide already read tenders
+- filter to hide already read tenders
 - change pagination with infinite scrolling
 - allows opening links in new tabs